 July 16 — Feast of Our Lady of Mt.
 Carmel

-The Feast of Mount Carmel is celebrated on July 16 because that is the day (July 16, 1251) that Our Lady gave the brown scapular to St. Simon Stock.
+The Feast of Mount Carmel is celebrated on July 16 because that is the day (July 16, 1251) that the Blessed Mother gave the brown scapular to St. Simon Stock.

 Back home again in England from a visit to the Holy Land, St. Simon received an apparition of Our Lady in which she said, “Receive, my Beloved Son, this scapular of thy Order; it is the special sign of my favor, which I have obtained for thee and for thy children of Mount Carmel.
 He who dies clothed with this habit shall be preserved from eternal fire.
 It is the badge of salvation, a shield in time of danger, and a pledge of special peace and protection.”